Bhel puri is simple Indian street food at it’s best.

 Just get stuck in and I’m sure you will love this bhel puri recipe.

-If you like the look of this bhel puri, you might like to try some of these popular snacks too!
+If you like this tasty chaat, you might like to try some of these popular snacks too!

 - 100g (5 cups) Puffed Rice (Kurmure)